KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the System.Runtime.Serialization.DataContractSerializer or System.Runtime.Serialization.NetDataContractSerializer encounters an invalid data contract during serialization and deserialization.

-    [System.Runtime.Serialization.InvalidDataContractException]::New("the System.Runtime.Serialization.DataContractSerializer or System.Runtime.Serialization.NetDataContractSerializer encounters an invalid data contract during serialization and deserialization. ")
+    throw [System.Runtime.Serialization.InvalidDataContractException]::New("the System.Runtime.Serialization.DataContractSerializer or System.Runtime.Serialization.NetDataContractSerializer encounters an invalid data contract during serialization and deserialization. ")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Runtime.Serialization.InvalidDataContractException.aspx)